sumguytho/SpiralKnightsMods/README.md

 doesn't work one can launch it using cmd: `py cmd_launch.py`.
 In that case the current working directory should be the one containing the script.
 On Unix-like systems one can just execute `python3 cmd_launch.py` in the terminal emulator of choice.
+Convenience scripts cmd_launch.sh and cmd_launch.bat can be double clicked to do the same.

 All in all, just create a symlink `spiral_shared` that point to Spiral Knights installation directory and run `cmd_launch.py`.